Tanz0rz/haxe-fmod/extension/haxe/studio-guide.md

 ```

 ## 13.9.1 Scripting Example#4
-verdict: library The programmer sound callback runs on FMOD's thread and is implemented once natively for every instance that has a key assigned.
-EventInstance.setCallback delivers the CREATE_PROGRAMMER_SOUND and DESTROY_PROGRAMMER_SOUND types on the game thread as Other(type) for observation only.
+verdict: library The programmer sound callback runs on FMOD's thread and is implemented once natively for every instance that has an assignment.
+EventInstance.setCallback delivers ProgrammerSoundCreated(name) and ProgrammerSoundDestroyed(name) on the game thread with the instrument's name, for observation and cleanup.
+An event with several programmer instruments assigns one key per instrument name with assignProgrammerSoundForName or assignProgrammerSounds.

 ## 13.9.1 Scripting Example#5
 verdict: library The create callback body runs natively when the instrument triggers.
-It calls getSoundInfo with the assigned key, creates the sound with FMOD_LOOP_NORMAL and FMOD_CREATECOMPRESSEDSAMPLE plus the mode getSoundInfo reports, and fills the properties.
-The native side does not pass FMOD_NONBLOCKING, so the create is synchronous.
-A key that matches no audio table entry is opened as a plain file path with FMOD_DEFAULT.
+It looks the instrument name up in the name map, falls back to the single key, calls getSoundInfo, creates the sound with FMOD_LOOP_NORMAL, FMOD_CREATECOMPRESSEDSAMPLE, and FMOD_NONBLOCKING plus the mode getSoundInfo reports, and fills the properties.
+A key that matches no audio table entry is opened as a plain file path.
+A sound assigned with assignProgrammerSoundFrom is handed over as is, with its subsound index.
 StudioSystem.getSoundInfo(key) shows the name and subsound index a key resolves to.

 ## 13.9.1 Scripting Example#6
-verdict: library The destroy callback runs natively and releases the sound when the instrument ends.
-EventInstance.clearProgrammerSound drops the key assignment when an instance is reused for a different line.
+verdict: library The destroy callback runs natively and releases the sound it created when the instrument ends.
+A sound assigned with assignProgrammerSoundFrom stays with the game.
+EventInstance.clearProgrammerSound drops every assignment when an instance is reused for a different line.